Tourism & Hospitality Internships in Auckland

 All interns in Auckland, New Zealand, are accommodated in student apartments within or near the city.
 The central location of the accommodation is ideal for commuting to internship placements within the downtown area.
 These apartments are close to public transportation routes, as well as shops, restaurants, cafes, entertainment, and parks.
 Public buses also provide access to surrounding beaches and popular seaside suburbs, such as Takapuna and Mission Bay.

 It is important to note that internships in Auckland do not include meals.
 However, the shared apartment (which is included in the Program Fee) provides kitchen facilities where interns are welcome to prepare their own meals and snacks.
-A recommended food budget of US$100 should be sufficient for purchasing weekly groceries to prepare meals and packed lunches.
-You should budget more for meal purchases if you dine out frequently but there are also some relatively affordable eateries, including Thai, Indian, Chinese, Japanese, Italian options (and more).
+A recommended food budget of US$100 - US$150 should be sufficient for purchasing weekly groceries to prepare meals and packed lunches.
+You should budget more for meal purchases if you eat out frequently.
+There are some relatively affordable eateries, including Thai, Indian, Chinese, Japanese, Italian options (and more).
 There is a booming food scene in the city and the Britomart waterfront precinct, comprised of heritage buildings, hosts an eclectic collection of bars, cafés and restaurants.
 Chat to your internship placement colleagues for the best local tips about where to go for great taste and value!

 Activities and tourism